Sunday, March 15, 2020

 For peppers, I also make hot sauce Quick tip-make your own hot sauce and dry them to make chili powders.

 For eggplant and squash, I like to freeze them whole.
 When I am ready to eat them, I slice them while frozen and grill.
 If you are going to use them in recipes, I would cut them into the size you want to use in your recipes, blanch and freeze.
+This past summer, I made spaghetti and lasagna noodles them, blanched them and froze them in quart bags.
+For the lasagna noodles, first lay them flat on a cookie sheet to freeze before putting into a freezer bag.
 What to do with all that zucchini?!

 Green beans, I break into the size I will use in my recipes and freeze.
 Cucumbers I make into pickles.
 Make your own pickles without a store bought seasoning mix For corn, the easiest way to store is just blanching the whole ear of corn.
 After removing the silks, you can either freeze whole or slice off the cob and freeze the kernels.